gabrielpierobon/transformer/README.md

 3. **Time-Aware Attention**: The model incorporates positional encoding specifically designed for time series data, enabling it to learn both short-term and long-term dependencies that are common across different types of time series.

-4. **Transfer Learning Ready**: The architecture is designed for easy fine-tuning on specific domains while retaining the knowledge learned from the M4 dataset, similar to how BERT and GPT models are pretrained on general text and fine-tuned for specific tasks.
+4. **Intelligent Trend Handling**: The model features sophisticated trend detection and handling:
+   - Automatic detection of sufficient non-zero data points for reliable trend estimation
+   - Support for both STL decomposition and linear regression methods
+   - Dynamic trend continuation with dampening for long-term forecasts
+   - Zero-padding aware calculations to prevent trend distortion

 Key Features:
 - Pretrained on diverse time series from M4 competition
 - Easy fine-tuning for specific forecasting tasks
 - Supports recursive multi-step forecasting
-- Provides uncertainty estimates in probabilistic mode
+- Provides uncertainty estimates for both probabilistic and point prediction models
+- Intelligent trend handling with zero-padding awareness
 - GPU-accelerated training and inference
 - Scalable from small datasets to large-scale applications